 These were the cases I have compiled for you.
-Hope it has cleared your queries on how to use waitkey() method in python.
-Even if you have any doubt then you can contact us for more help.
+Hope it has cleared your queries on how to use waitkey() method in Python.
+Even if you have any doubts then you can contact us for more help.

 Question: I am getting no module named cv2 error

 To fix this no module named named cv2 error you have to properly install the opencv module.
 To do so you have to use the following command on your terminal.